olets/hometown-prompt/Recipes.md

 ### Spaceship

 Git Prompt Kit comes with a [Spaceship](https://github.com/denysdovhan/spaceship-prompt) section.
-The Git Prompt Kit Spaceship section loads about in about 1/2 the time Spaceship's built in Git section takes.
-Add Git Prompt Kit to your zshrc as above (Homebrew, plugin, or manual).
-Also add `git-prompt-kit.spaceship.zsh`.
-Then add `git_prompt_kit` to `SPACESHIP_PROMPT_ORDER`.
+The Git Prompt Kit Spaceship section has been clocked at 50% faster than Spaceship's built in Git section.

 The Git Prompt Kit Spaceship section uses the default Git Prompt Kit's Git components; that is, it does not include Git Prompt Kit's user, host, the custom section, or prompt character components.